l-behrens/ansible-inventory-mysql/README.md

-ansible-inventory-mysql
+ansible-inventory-psql
 =======================

+Based on phamhongvies work.
+All credit goes to him: https://github.com/phamhongviet/ansible-inventory-mysql

-Simple Python script to manage Ansible inventory in mySQL
+Simple Python script to manage Ansible inventory in psql

 # Requirement
 * Python 2.7 or Python >= 3.4
-* PyMySQL
+* pg8000

 # How to use